Skip to content

 JOIN orders ON users.id = orders.user_id

-xlsxBYTESExcel file bytes containing a simple tabular representation of the helper result when output_format is xlsx.
+xlsxXLSXXLSX binary data of the result when output_format is xlsx.
+Otherwise empty.

-pdfBYTESPDF file bytes with a formatted report of the helper result when output_format is pdf.
+pdfPDFPDF binary data of the result when output_format is pdf.
+Otherwise empty.

 Important Notes